duncombe/wikis/Development-of-Test-Themes.md

 # Theme 3:   Ecologically Sustainable Marine Energy Planning
 The driver behind many state based marine conflict resolution programs has been the siting of energy projects.
 Because state and federal governments working to site new energy or additional ocean energy extraction in state/federal waters must consider a suite of existing uses, including species and areas of biological importance, siting energy implicitly requires governments and private entities to utilize and overlay ecological data sets with physical data sets.
 Therefore, planning for marine energy presents an ideal way to test the IOOS system for both physical and biological data that is needed to plan for energy extraction in the ocean in an ecologically sustainable way.

-## Planning for Wind Turbine Sites using Ecosystem Base Approach
+## Theme 3A:  Planning for Wind Turbine Sites using Ecosystem Base Approach
 A state is is the process of delimiting an area off its coast that is suitable for the placement of a major wind turbine farm.
 The state must adhere to a number of laws and implementing policies before it can formally delineate an area for wind turbine development and solicit bids.

 ### Questions to Guide Corresponding IPython Notebooks